 But wait, what is SEO-friendly content anyway?

 SEO-friendly content is keyword-focused and search-optimized content that’s created specifically to rank on search engines like Google or Yahoo!
 In short, it’s more discoverable and is more likely to get more attention and traffic.

-Although some marketers think this means it should be stuffed with keywords, it’s really meant to help search engines find, understand, and connect your content to the topic you’re trying to cover.
+Although some marketers think this means it should be stuffed with keywords, SEO content writing is just made fro search engines to find, understand, and connect your content to the topic you’re trying to cover.

 How to make your content SEO-friendly?

 As a veteran content marketing agency, we’re letting everybody in on our best practices by listing down the most important factors you need to know to create SEO-friendly content below.

 - Optimize the length of your article.

 - SERP copies should be within the recommended pixel length.

 - Use your keywords in the SERP copy.

 - Use variations of your focus keywords.